triantafillouk/colibte/help/colibte.md

 ## User Preferences

  ALT-Edit - Preferences allows to edit user preferences.
  - Fill column (default is 72).
 To be used with ALT-Q to break a big line.
  - Left margin (default is 4).
 Left margin used for converting big lines to small ones.
 (ALt-Q).
- - keydebug on/off
  - Tabsize (default is 4).
 Tabs are converted automatically to spaces for python and ansible files.
- - files to be greped for pattern search.
  - Print precision for the macro language.

+ ALso use ALT-M-G(global) to set global parameters
+ - exact match on/off in searching
+ - use regular expression in searching
- - Show HEX values for the macro language.
+ - Show HEX values output in macro language.
- - keyboard emulation (emacs like or native). (needs a restart to be activated)
+ - Chage keyboard emulation (Emacs, native)
- - make a backup while saving a file.
  - Embed icons for GTK drivers (Use its own icons).
+ - Activate creation of backup files during savings (add .~ extension)
+ - Use safe delete (asks for confirmation before deleting files)
  - Show position information on status line.
- - show vmlines (line numbers)
- - Show current offset on status line.
  - Show current character on status line.
  - Save file history (used to open recent files!).

- - Use classic status instead of color to show current window.
+ - Show current offset on status line.
+ - show vmlines (line numbers)

 ## Program command line names
 | program name | description |